Get Tech Tips

 A Future We Can All Hope For

 We can all agree that the future we all would have expected for 2020 when we rang in the new year isn't the one we got.
-We are all worried and looking to hedge our bets or cut our losses in one way or another and that makes sense.
-Given what we now know let's take a look at a brighter future and imagine what that might look like if we start making moves toward it.
+We are all worried and looking to hedge our bets or cut our losses in one way or another, which makes sense.
+Given what we now know, let's look at a brighter future and imagine what that might look like if we start making moves toward it.

 Interest In “Essential” Jobs

-I understand that for the moment during “stay at home” even our industry is seeing layoffs, but for us that won't last long.
+I understand that for the moment, during “quarantine,” even our industry is seeing layoffs, but for us, that won't last long.

-The reality is that once this all settles down there will be a lot of people who want to work in jobs that aren't as impacted by economic swings.
-While there will still be a huge shortage of skilled workers in the trade we will have an opportunity to bring in some new people to the trade who will value the piece of mind it can bring.
+The reality is that once this all settles down, there will be many people who want to work in jobs that aren't as impacted by economic swings.
+While there will still be a huge shortage of skilled workers in the trade, we will have an opportunity to bring some new people into the trade who will value the peace of mind it can bring.

 Rise of Practical Product Performance Testing

-In this test of a DIY filter from Smart Air Filters, they show the DATA of how well a DIY filter can do in reducing very small particles from indoor air.
-In our podcast with Founder Thomas Talhelm, we talk about how getting better data and interpreting it in clear and honest ways may be the future of the IAQ industry and that's a future I can get behind.
+In this test of a DIY filter from Smart Air Filters, they show the DATA of how well a DIY filter can reduce very small particles from indoor air.
+In our podcast with Founder Thomas Talhelm, we talk about how getting better data and interpreting it in clear and honest ways may be the future of the IAQ industry, and that's a future I can get behind.

 Registered apprenticeship programs are a really nice alternative to college where students can learn as they are employed with participating employers.
-Many people will have a desire to get out of debt and stay out debt while they pay their bills from their own efforts.
-I look forward to the future where more companies participate and more high-quality techs spend time teaching in the field and in classroom settings.
+Many people will have a desire to get out of debt and stay out of debt while they pay their bills from their own efforts.
+I look forward to the future where more companies participate in these programs.
+Ideally, more high-quality techs would also spend time teaching in the field AND in classroom settings.

 Cut Through Red Tape

 We've already seen many building departments going to remote video inspections and many previously “essential” processes going to the side to keep the world running.
-While some of this isn't always the best, I hope some of the best parts remain and video inspection seems like a really good idea to save time and labor and dare I say pollution? (less driving around and return trips).
+While some of this isn't always the best, I hope some of the best parts remain, and video inspection seems like an excellent idea to save time and labor, and dare I say—pollution?
+(Less driving around and return trips.)

 More Technology Solutions